-With the Lord on our side, they agreed to allow us to use their building on Sundays and Friday nights.
+With the Lord on our side, City View United church agreed to allow us to rent their building on Sundays and Friday nights.
 Our meetings were well attended and if you were late coming to the Young People’s meeting you could find yourself outside the area used for this service.
-The Pastor and Assistant Pastor were very supportive.
+The Pastor and Assistant Pastor City View United church were very supportive.
 They allowed us to use the building for more than what we had asked and included our church membership in their system for the provision of “Christmas Hampers through the Christmas Exchange.

 After worshipping at City View for three years, God opened the way for us to acquire the building that we now worship in, which was formerly the Elmdale Theatre.
-Our departure from City View United Church was very sad, but God wrought a miracle for us to purchase this building.
-By the grace of God and the cooperation of the saints we were able to make the changes necessary to convert it to what it is today.
-How we were able to raise an almost impossible mortgage is a story for another day!
-Sufficient to say: IT WAS GOD AGAIN TO OUR RESCUE!
-So here we are still worshipping a God who never fails!!!
-What challenges we will face in the future?
-We do not know, but this we are sure of “HE DID NOT BRING US HERE TO LEAVE US!”
+Our departure from City View United Church was very sad, but God wrought a miracle for us to purchase this property at 1194 – 1196 Wellington Street West, Ottawa.
+By the grace of God and the cooperation of the saints (some from other denominations), we were able to make the changes necessary to convert two theaters into a beautiful sanctuary dedicated to the worship of God on Sept.
+9, 1994.

 Contact us today to find out more about our church, our services, and how you can get involved.